 - The Americane, which was developed through R & D grants from BAVF, has been certified by the Department of Veterans Affairs as a sensory aid and-with the assistance of the Disabled American Veterans' Blind National Chapter-has given more than 2,500 blinded vets greater mobility and independence.

-At the main entrance of the Department of Veterans Affairs building in Washington, D.C., there are inscribed the words of Abraham Lincoln, taken from his Gettysburg address:
+At the main entrance of the Department of Veterans Affairs building in Washington, D.C., there are inscribed the words of Abraham Lincoln, taken from his Second Inaugural Address:

 "To provide for them who have borne the battle, their widows, and their orphans."